vibhor98/vibhor98.github.io/_posts/2021-03-01-hate-speech.markdown

 author: vibhor98
 ---

-* Using annotators’ matrix with transformer models for NLP to model different annotators’ perspectives in subjective tasks like hate speech detection to improve the model performance.
+An on-going research project to use annotators’ matrix with transformer models for NLP to model different annotators’ perspectives in subjective tasks like hate speech detection to improve the model performance.